vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/092/20_yasminvishvA_adhi.md

 title = "20"

 +++
-I follow Scar (574-75) in taking saṃsád- here as an agent noun.
+I follow Scarlatta (574-75) in taking saṃsád- here as an agent noun.